Advocacy

 All For Armenia

-Providing aid and sustainable projects for frontline communities since the 2020 Artsakh War.
+Guided by humanitarian values, All For Armenia provides aid and sustainable projects to support frontline communities and refugees of the 2020 Artsakh War.

 Armenian Educational Foundation (AEF)